-41. In the light of the above analysis of all the points raised by KSEB Ltd as well as the objectors, the Commission is of the view that there are no sufficient grounds placed by the petitioner for a review of the Order dated 14-9-2018 on the truing up of -accounts of the Kerala State Electricity Board for 2016-17, under Section -94(1)(f) Electricity Act 2003, except for the claims admitted in para 37 and 40.
-Accordingly, the revenue gap for the year 2016-17 is revised to Rs.
-1079.05 crore from Rs.1031.06 crore as determined in the impugned order, after admitting the claim on interest and financing charges on account of fair valuation adjustments (Rs.33.73 crore) and arrears of interest on GPF (Rs.14.26 crore).
+- 31. In the light of the above analysis of all the points raised by KSEB Ltd as well as the objectors, the Commission is of the view that there are no sufficient grounds placed by the petitioner for a review of the Order dated 21-8-2018 on the truing up of accounts of the Kerala State Electricity Board Ltd for 2015-16. - 32.
+With the above, the petition disposed off.
+Ordered accordingly.